 Chronic inflammation occurs when the immune system mistakenly attacks normal cells — so just like with acute inflammation, the siren sounds and the SWAT team gets called in, but this time they’re going after the good guys.
 The white blood cells swarm the “injured” area, but they don’t have anything to do — since there’s no identifiable virus, bacteria, foreign invader, or injury — so they start attacking internal organs or other good tissues and cells.

-It’s a long-term problem (hence the “chronic” part of the term “chronic inflammation”) that can be caused by environmental factors like pollution, and/or unhealthy lifestyle habits like smoking and eating a poor diet.
+It’s a long-term problem (hence the “chronic” part) that can be caused by environmental factors like pollution, and/or unhealthy lifestyle habits like smoking and eating a poor diet.

 What do these things have to do with the behavior of your white blood cells?
 How exactly does regularly eating donuts for breakfast, for example, lead to chronic inflammation?
 Let’s break it down:

-But, since the cells are obedient little warriors who fight when called (and can’t recognize when it’s a false alarm, per se), instead of retreating they stay and fight what’s there.
+But since the cytokines don’t know they’re sounding a false alarm, and your cells are obedient little warriors who listen to the siren, your immune cells stick around and fight instead of retreating.
 This means that they eventually start attacking good cells, like your tissues and organs!
 That’s where chronic inflammation can cause some serious problems.

 Chronic inflammation can be caused by a whole bunch of different things, so the root issue can sometimes be difficult to pinpoint.
 But in general, it results from some outside element — a food, an irritant in the air, chemicals inhaled from a cigarette — disturbing the delicate balance inside your body and setting off the alarm bells.